xcube-dev/xcube/docs/source/cli/xcube_vars2dim.md

       --variable, --var VARIABLE
                                       Name of the new variable that includes all variables.
 Defaults to "data".
-      -d, --dim_name DIM-NAME         Name of the new dimension into variables.
+      -D, --dim_name DIM-NAME         Name of the new dimension into variables.
                                       Defaults to "var".
       -o, --output OUTPUT             Output path.
 If omitted, 'INPUT-vars2dim.INPUT-FORMAT' will be